peymanmajidi/sodoku-solver/README.md

 ```

 ## We need to solve it
-Lets solve iven sodoko in a recursive way, fun part is here :)
+Lets solve it, in a recursive way, fun part is here :)

 ```python